pawnu/PythonSecurityPipeline/README.md

 > **Container audit** - audit the container that is used to deploy the python application

-> **DAST** - deploy the application, register, login and attack & analyse it from the frontend as authenticated user
+> **DAST** - deploy the application, register, login, attack & analyse it from the frontend as authenticated user

 > **System security audit** - analyse at the security posture of the system hosting the application